-Donegal legend and gentleman, Michael Murphy, last week announced his retirement as a GAA intercounty player, at the age of 33.
+Donegal legend and gentleman, Michael Murphy, has announced his retirement as a GAA intercounty player, at the age of 33.

 3D Personnel reflect on the great man's Donegal GAA career and wish him well on the next leg of his journey.
 We also get the thoughts of a former Donegal teammate.

 Bursting on to the intercounty scene in 2007, as an eighteen-year-old, Michael went on to captain Donegal for over a decade.
 Through the good days and bad, he continues to be an exemplary ambassador for Donegal and for the GAA.

 Michael Murphy always stood out on the pitch.
 From his earliest days, togging out for Glenswilly C.L.G., to the biggest days in Clones and Croke Park, he was the player you always looked out for, regardless of your County allegiance.
 And if you were out on the pitch, or running the line, then I’d imagine Michael was never far from your thoughts!

 Captaining Donegal in 2011 for the first time, Michael became the focal point in the County’s drive for the Sam Maguire.
 And come September 2012, he was hoisting the Sam Maguire Cup skywards, on that wonderful day for all of Donegal, and its diaspora, scattered around the globe.

 And even within the frenzy of attention that followed, Michael was just Michael, the young Glenswilly lad, who just wanted to play ball, and be the best he could be.

 As we reflect on his decision to step away from a playing role with Donegal, we can unashamedly refer to Michael as a True GAA Sporting Legend.
 Announcing his retirement in the same week as the World prepared for, the abomination that has become the 2022 World Cup, in Donegal at least, we can reflect on the greatness of sport, and on one of its greatest ever players.